 Wellness Hubs have been developed across the Health Board to offer alternative non-medical intervention with wellness coaches providing intensive 9 month evidence based programmes to change behaviours and lifestyle factors that impact on physical and mental health and reduce secondary referrals for specialist advice.
 The service is currently supporting long waiting patients in four initial services: Gastroenterology, Cardiac, Community Mental Health and Pain Management.
-Each Wellness coach will have a caseload of 50 participants on each programme and is expected to see 5600 patients per calendar year.
+Each Wellness coach will have a caseload of 50 participants on each programme and is expected to have 5600 patients per calendar year which significantly reduce the backlog waiting list position.